 Put some Dit Da Jow in a dish and soak a cotton ball and first apply it to the affected area.
 After applying

-it for a few minutes, rub the bruise from the center in clockwise circles eventually moving out to the bruise
+it for a few minutes, rub the bruise from the centre in clockwise circles eventually moving out to the bruise

 edge, using your thumb to rub into the area.